GraemeMalcolm/AI-102/instructions/20-form-recognizer.md

     ```

 6. Wait for the program to end.
-7. Review the model output in the terminal.
-Locate the Model ID.
+7. Review the model output and locate the Model ID in the terminal.
 8. Copy the Model ID from the terminal output.
 You will use it when analyzing new forms.

 Now you're ready use your trained model.
 Notice how you trained your model using files from a storage container URI.
 You could also have trained the model using local files.
 Similarly, you can test your model using forms from a URI or from local files.
 You will test the form model with a local file.